Yamavu/PicoMite_User_Manual/src/options_display.md

 If output is required to be temporarily disabled in a program use the `OPTION CONSOLE` command.

 For SSD1963 based displays in landscape and SPI displays in portrait the firmware uses H/W scrolling to improve display console performance.

+## OPTION LCDPANEL USER hres, vres

+*not VGA or HDMI versions*

+Configures a user written display driver in MMBasic.
+See the file “User Display Driver.txt” in the PicoMite firmware distribution for a description of how to write the driver.

 ## OPTION RESOLUTION nn [,cpuspeedinKhz]